mathias82/quarkus-multitenancy/README.md

 ![Quarkus](https://img.shields.io/badge/Quarkus-3.x-red)
 ![Status](https://img.shields.io/badge/status-stable-brightgreen)

+> Designed for SaaS, microservices and cloud-native Quarkus applications.

-> A modular, decoupled multi-tenancy framework for Quarkus
+A **fully decoupled, production-ready multi-tenancy extension for Quarkus**.

-> supporting HTTP, ORM, and future extensions.
+It provides a generic tenant resolution API and reusable building blocks that work across:
+- HTTP (headers, cookies, JWT)
+- Hibernate ORM
+- Background jobs & async processing

+Tenant identification is abstracted away from infrastructure concerns and exposed through a **request-scoped `TenantContext`** that can be injected anywhere.

 Quarkus Multi-Tenancy provides a generic tenant resolution API and reusable building blocks that can be integrated with HTTP (headers, cookies, JWT), Hibernate ORM, and custom extensions.
 It abstracts tenant identification logic away from any specific technology and exposes a consistent TenantContext you can inject anywhere.

-Why this exists
-- No standard tenant resolution abstraction exists in Quarkus.
-- This library defines a generic runtime API usable across REST, ORM, OIDC, or messaging.
-- It can evolve into a Quarkiverse extension.

 ---

+## Why this exists

+Quarkus does not provide a unified abstraction for tenant resolution across layers.

+This extension:
+- avoids duplicating tenant-resolution logic per technology
+- keeps tenant handling explicit and testable
+- enables clean multi-tenant SaaS architectures
+- works without framework lock-in

 💡 Designed for REST microservices or backend modules it can run independently of HTTP, allowing tenant resolution in database, cache, or messaging layers.

 ⭐ If you find this useful, please give it a star, it helps visibility.

+---

 ## 📌 About This Project